HerrHozi/AS2Go-Victim-PC-Add-Encryption/README.md

 # AS2Go-Victim-PC-Add-Encryption

-Files to prepare the AS2GO | Domain Controller Setup.
+Files to prepare the AS2Go | Ransomware Attack.
 AS2Go is an acronym for Attack Scenario To Go.

 Find more information here in my blog post [AS2Go | Lab Setup | Domain Controller](https://herrhozi.com/2022/01/04/as2go-lab-setup-domain-controller/).